zyrikby/StaDynA/README.md

 #StaDynA: Addressing the Problem of Dynamic Code Updates in the Security
 Analysis of Android Applications

-#UPDATE: From now on the code is available upon request.
+#UPDATE: From now on the code is temporary available upon request.
 Please, write a email providing your name and affiliation to the following
 address: